 This page describes FreeSWITCH™ numbering conventions, basic download instructions, and directions to useful installation pages.

 The FreeSWITCH™ numbering format is "version.release.maintenance".
-The release numbering convention is even numbers for production releases and odd numbers for development branches.
+The release numbering convention is even numbers for current public releases and odd numbers for development branches.

 A Note About Bugs and Issues